Teams Taking Action

 Teams skip Root Cause Analysis for one reason: it feels slow.
 When there's a crisis, the impulse is to act immediately.
 Analysis feels like delay.

 It's the opposite.
 Five minutes of asking "why" saves weeks of solving the wrong thing.
+This is also why most team problem-solving activities don't change anything: a low-stakes puzzle never forces the team to dig past the obvious symptom, so the habit never forms.

 Cadbury learned this through a Learn2 experience.
 They had contracts that took 8 months to renegotiate.
 After their team learned Root Cause Analysis, they renegotiated 100% of their contracts in 8 weeks.
 The speed came from understanding the real problem, not working faster on the wrong one.